Thomas-Tsai/clonezilla-ci/usage.md

 **Workflow:**
 1.  **Prepare Clonezilla Live Media**: Converts the provided Clonezilla ZIP to QCOW2 format.
-2.  **Prepare Source Disk**: Copies the template QCOW2 image to be used as the source for backup.
+2.  **Prepare Source Disk**: Creates a Copy-on-Write (COW) disk image based on the template QCOW2 image to be used as the source for backup.
 3.  **Backup the Source Disk**: Uses Clonezilla to create a backup image of the source disk.
 4.  **Restore to a New Disk**: Creates a new QCOW2 disk and restores the backup onto it.
 5.  **Validate the Restored Disk**: Boots the restored disk with a cloud-init ISO to verify functionality.